NFischer08/Semi24-Fileexplorer/CONFIG.md

 The copy mode determines how files are copied.
 Since it is of type CopyMode (custom Enum), you can choose between:
 1. `Clipboard`: The file contents will be copied to the clipboard.
-This is recommended for small files and if you want to paste the file contents into another program.
+This is recommended for small files, and if you want to paste the file contents into another program.
 2. `File`: The file will be copied to `src-tauri/data/tmp/CONTENT` and the filename will be stored in `src-tauri/data/tmp/copy.txt`.
 This is recommended for large files.